zilishen/documentation/content/nginxaas-azure/troubleshooting/troubleshooting.md

 - Date and time of the issue
 - Resource ID

+If your deployment is configured to use NGINX App Protect WAF, please collect the following information also:

+- Package versions from the NGINX App Protect WAF page
+- Security policies in-use and the content of all custom security policies

 {{< img src="nginxaas-azure/properties.png" alt="Screenshot of the Azure portal showing the Properties section" >}}

 8. Complete the **Additional information** and **Contact details** sections of your case and select **Submit**.